 Traveling south from Netarts Bay, visitors next encounter Cape Lookout along the Three Capes Scenic Route.
 The encompassing Cape Lookout State Park has some of the best hiking trails on the Oregon Coast.
-Over eight miles of hiking trails on Cape Lookout tour the peninsula, including a route that takes visitors to the edge of the Earth.
-Miles of undeveloped ocean can be explored on Netarts Spit on the north side of the park.
+Over eight miles of hiking trails tour the peninsula, including a route that takes visitors to the edge of the Earth.
+And miles of undeveloped ocean are explorable on Netarts Spit on the north side of the park.

 Cape Lookout State Park is a prime spot to spend the night on a road trip.
 Alongside tent and RV camping, the state park campground also features cozy cabins that keep out the ocean mist.
 The ocean views and hiking trails accessible from the campground make Cape Lookout State Park one of the best campgrounds on the coast.

 Cape Kiwanda completes the trifecta on the Three Capes Scenic Route.
 And it's unique in that it is comprised of buff-colored sandstone.
 The dynamic nature of the cape offers sandy slopes to climb and a unique view of an eroded headland.

 Another Haystack Rock sits in the ocean offshore from Cape Kiwanda, over 100 feet taller than its similarly named neighbor to the north.
 Cape Kiwanda shares a shoreline with the community of Pacific City.
 A popular tourist destination.

 Pacific City is home to a thriving fishing industry, including the Pacific City dory fleet.
 A patio-clad restaurant overlooks the entire beach scene in Pacific City.
 The community also offers beautiful places to stay before heading back to Tillamook, including the Headlands Coastal Lodge & Spa.

 3. Central Oregon Coast Road Trip: Lincoln City to Florence